vishnupadmanabhan/articles/_posts/2016-05-04-perseverance.md

 The truth is, we are not ready to accept that achieving something does require a lot of dedication.
 It is not about how hard you work, it is about showing up regularly without giving up.
 It is about being consistent and doing what you need to do every single day. **Every single day**.

 ## A story
 Year 1983.
 A young band from California was making headlines in the heavy metal scene.
 They were touring around playing electrifying gigs and making a name for themselves.
 They were a bunch of excellent musicians with a great passion for music.
 After few months, they get a record deal.
-But, they had a difference of opinion with their lead guitarist and without any notice, fired him.
+But, they had a difference of opinion with their lead guitarist and without any notice, they fired him.

 He was given a bus ticket from New York, where the band was at the time, to Los Angeles.
 That's it.
 No money, no food nothing.
 It was far from perfect way to be let go, but he was let go.
 During the long ride back to Los Angeles, all he did was think about creating a rival band that would be more popular than his previous band.
 He wrote lyrics which years later, turned out to be few of the best compositions of the his new band.